ztensitymods/7DTDMods/README.md

  ZT-SMX UI Tweaks 1.0.0
  =======

- SMX UI Tweaks is a patch that removes the backsplash behind the inventory toolbelt hud element, removes the toolbelt numbers under the toolbelt, removes the compass backsplash and removes the SMX logo from the menu and from in-game for better immersion while playing with Sirillion's fantastic UI overhaul series.
+ SMX UI Tweaks is a patch that removes the backsplash behind the inventory toolbelt hud element, removes the toolbelt numbers under the toolbelt, removes the compass backsplash, removes the SMX logo from the menu and from in-game and removes the hud time counter and backsplash behind the hud time counter in the game menus for better immersion while playing with Sirillion's fantastic UI overhaul series.

  Optional Files